microsoft/BotFramework-Composer/docs/howto-define-advanced-intents-entities.md

 The purpose of defining a List type entity is to teach LUIS to get entity data that matches a predefined list of items.

 Use List type entities when the data has the following characteristics:
-- values of the data are a known set
+- Values of the data are a known set.
-- does not exceed maximum [LUIS boundaries](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-boundaries)
+- The data does not exceed maximum [LUIS boundaries](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-boundaries).
-- the text in the utterance is an exact match with a synonym or the canonical name
+- The text in the utterance is an exact match with a synonym or the canonical name.

 You can define [List](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-quickstart-intent-and-list-entity) type entities using the following notation: